 We are excited that you have chosen this community as your family for the next school year.
 Our goal is to partner with you by offering a spiritually sound and academically strong environment that challenges the student to excel in all areas.
 Our mission is to focus on four areas of development: Moral Excellence, Academic Excellence, Community, and Leadership.
+This Upper School Handbook covers important policies and information related to middle and high school, but all parents are asked to also read and familiarize themselves with school-wide policies found in the CLA Family Handbook as well.

-The emphasis on spiritual well-being will be integrated into each day, beginning with Bible class and continuing throughout the day with a Biblical worldview taught in all other classes as well.
-As we add a high school program to our upper school, our vision is to challenge, inspire, equip, and connect our students with the knowledge, skills, and opportunities necessary to fulfill their calling as the next generation of godly leaders.
+The emphasis on spiritual well-being will be integrated into each day, not only in Bible class but also throughout the day with a Biblical worldview taught in all other classes as well.
+As students enter our high school program, our vision is to challenge, inspire, equip, and connect these students with the knowledge, skills, and opportunities necessary to fulfill their calling as the next generation of godly leaders.